nzukimutisyo/nzukimutisyo/README.md

 ### 👋 Hello World, I'm Brian! 👨🏾‍💻

-I'm an aspiring Data Scientist who is passionate about creating technology to elevate peope and build communities.🌍
+I'm an aspiring Data Scientist.🌍

 <!-- **nzukimutisyo/nzukimutisyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.